Greg Brady (broadcaster): Biography

 Brady began his career in broadcasting at CIXX-FM, the campus radio station of Fanshawe College.
 He moved on to CKLW in Windsor, Ontario, then joining WDFN in the late 1990s.
 He appeared in various broadcast roles at WDFN before he settled into co-hosting the Jamie and Brady show, with Jamie Samuelsen, from 2002 to 2007.
 Brady was fired along with co-host Samuelsen and update host Matt Shepard in November 2007.
 Both Samuelsen and Shepard were eventually rehired by WDFN, leaving Brady as the only member of that show not to return to Detroit radio.
 As a non-American citizen without employment, Brady was forced to move back to his native Canada where he co-hosted The Bill Watters Show on AM640 Toronto Radio.
 He has also presented Leafs Lunch on the same station.

 Brady also has been an ice hockey play-by-play broadcaster for six seasons in the Ontario Hockey League.
 He spent five years as the first-ever broadcaster for the Saginaw Spirit, and spent the 2007–08 season broadcasting for the Windsor Spitfires.

 Brady is father of two young boys and is married to fellow sports journalist and women's hockey pundit Rachel Brady.
-He resigned from AM640 on June 23, 2010 in order to pursue a more favourable schedule at the FAN 590 to accommodate his family life.
+He resigned from AM640 on June 23, 2010, in order to pursue a more favourable schedule at the FAN 590 to accommodate his family life.

 On August 16, 2010, Brady made his debut on the Fan 590 on the 12 noon – 3 pm timeslot with The Greg Brady Show.
 On September 13, 2010, Brady made his hosting debut for Hockey Central at Noon, co-hosted with Doug MacLean and Nick Kypreos, on the 12 noon – 1 pm timeslot, with The Greg Brady Show being reduced to the 1 pm – 3 pm timeslot.

 On February 10, 2011, Brady was reassigned to the 5:30 am – 9 am morning show on an interim basis after Andrew Krystal was removed from that timeslot, while still maintaining his co-hosting job on the Hockey Central at Noon timeslot.
 On March 10, 2011, Brady was officially named the new morning show co-host on the Fan 590, alongside Jim Lang.
 Daren Millard was named as Brady's replacement as co-host on Hockey Central at Noon.

 On February 8, 2017, it was announced that Brady would be part of Sportsnet 590 The FAN's new morning show: Sportsnet's Starting Lineup with Brady and Price.
 The new show, which launched on February 27, 2017 features Elliott Price, Brady and longtime Toronto Sportscaster Hugh Burrill.

 In 2019, Brady left 590 for Global News Radio 640 in Toronto and became the morning drive host in 2021, after the station fired Mike Stafford.
 The program was renamed Toronto Today in September 2021.

+On March 18, 2025, Brady announced he was leaving 640 to run for office as the Conservative candidate in Ajax for the 2025 Canadian federal election.